On a typical weekday morning, the new Irving Oil Auditorium on Dalhousie’s Sexton Campus would be packed with hundreds of students.

 Scott Brison speaks at the IDEA Project grand opening.

-“This is big, and it should be big,” said the Honourable Scott Brison, President of the Treasury Board of Canada and Minister of Digital Government, said in remarks at the event. “[This] will be a place where big ideas are built into big game-changers right here in Halifax, Nova Scotia.”
+“This is big, and it should be big,” said the Honourable Scott Brison, President of the Treasury Board of Canada and Minister of Digital Government, in remarks at the event. “[This] will be a place where big ideas are built into big game-changers right here in Halifax, Nova Scotia.”

 Dal broke ground on the project two years ago shortly after the federal government pledged $32-million in support through its Post-Secondary Institutions Strategic Investment Fund (SIF), building on an earlier $1-million donation from Marjorie Lindsay (wife of late Engineering alum John Lindsay Sr.) and a commitment of future support from students themselves through an annual fee.